 Joanna Stayton (Goldie Hawn) is a bored, nasty socialite who orders a new closet for her yacht.
 The brusque yet charming handyman Dean Proffitt (Kurt Russell) turns up for the job, but of course, his finished product is not up to her exacting specifications, and he's fired without pay.
 Later, she falls overboard and loses her memory.
 Seeing a chance for revenge, Dean shows up at the hospital and claims her as his wife, "Annie."
 He brings her to his distinctly lower-class hovel, and makes her clean, cook, and care for his four boys (he's a widower).
 Eventually, they begin to fall in love for real, but what happens when the other shoe drops and "Annie" realizes what's really going on?

 Is it any good?

-Garry Marshall (Pretty Woman, Valentine's Day) directs this romantic comedy in the vein of the screwball classics of the 1930s and 1940s, but he lacks a certain sharpness that could have kept the material in check; it wanders out of control.
+Garry Marshall directs this this movie in the vein of 1930s and 1940s screwball classics, but he lacks a certain sharpness that could have kept the material in check; it wanders out of control.
 Hawn is very funny as the spoiled, horrible socialite, but after that first section, she has much less to do.
 It's uncomfortable watching as her character moans and whines about her chores, and then sadly begins to accept her lot.